volkanozsarac/EzGM/README.md

 ```
 ***

-- EzGM.Selection.conditional_spectrum is used to perform record selection based on CS(AvgSa) and CS(Sa) for the given metadata.
-The tool makes use of Openquake hazardlib, thus any available gmpe available can directly be used.
+- *EzGM.Selection.conditional_spectrum* is used to perform record selection based on *CS(AvgSa)* and *CS(Sa)* for the given metadata.
+The tool makes use of openquake.hazardlib, thus any available gmpe available can directly be used.
-- If user desires to get formatted records, for the given metadata, s/he should place the available records from metadata file into the Records.zip with the name of database.
-e.g. EXSIM for metadata EXSIM.mat.
-In case of NGA_W2, user can also download the records directly by inserting account username and password into the associated method.

-- See https://docs.openquake.org/oq-engine/master/openquake.hazardlib.gsim.html for available ground motion prediction equations.
+See https://docs.openquake.org/oq-engine/3.11/openquake.hazardlib.gsim.html#ground-shaking-intensity-models for available ground motion prediction equations.

 Example 1